 Before Covid, the small airport in Cusco struggled to keep up with demand for flights, most of which came from Lima, Peru, where most international visitors landed.
 Outdated infrastructure, combined with no where to expand at the Cusco airport were factors in limiting the arrival of international flights from countries in South America.
-Although in recent years several airlines managed to get limited flights from Bogota, Columbia, La Paz, Boivia and Santiago, Chile on the schedule. (keep in mind that since covid, the flights have changed)
+Although in recent years several airlines managed to get limited flights from Bogota, Columbia, La Paz, Boivia and Santiago, Chile on the schedule. (keep in mind that after the pandemic, flight schedules have changed)

 The new airport is likely to affect many things in the region.
 Some of which will be determined after it opens.
 Most importantly is, which way will the money flow?
 The comments below are my personal opinions based on my experience and discussions with my friends in Cusco.
 Other people may have different opinions.

 Why is the Location of a New Airport to Machu Picchu Important?